Sea Glass Travels: Glass Beaches of the World

 By Megan Lierman

 Ten years ago, my love affair with the ocean began.
 My sister got married in Scotland, and along with friends and family, I flew to Edinburgh with my then two-year-old son and my husband.
 I was in a high-risk pregnancy and was unable to hike the Scottish Highlands with the rest of the group, so my mom and I took my son to throw rocks in the loch near my rental cottage.
-It was there that we found our first pieces of vintage pottery and glass shards, and I found my first bottle.
+It was there that we found our first pieces of vintage pottery and glass pieces, and I found my first bottle.
 I grew up spending time near Kachemak Bay and on the shores of Lake Iliamna in Alaska, but it never dawned on me to look for things other than shells and driftwood.
 Now when I travel, I set aside time or make short detours to explore new coastal areas to experience the thrill of the hunt!

 Kauai, Hawaii